Laura, Kath and I are applying for the JET Programme, to start in August 2011. This is the story of how we're preparing for Japan.

 I think that my JET Application is going okay.
 Here's a blast of a chunk of my personal statement so far:

 The JET Programme excites me because it offers an unsurpassed opportunity to experience life in Japan whilst working in a demanding and productive position as an ALT.
 I am fascinated by Japan, its culture, its history and its people.
 This interest began at University, where I took a module in Post-war Japanese Cinema within my Postgraduate Diploma in International Cinema.
 I became thoroughly captivated as I found out more about the country during my studies.
 A placement on the JET Programme would allow me to develop a profound understanding of Japan that a tourist would struggle to attain.
 My time working on a summer camp in America showed me that the best way to understand an unfamiliar culture is to live as part of it.
-The JET Programme offers me the chance to discover Japan first-hand.
+The JET Programme offers me the chance to discover Japan first-hand.- what do you think?
+Any good?

-Monday 8 November 2010
+Monday, 8 November 2010

 Months and Dates